 District Administrative Code Title 2, Fiscal Management Policies, defines the District's financial management structure and associated policies.
 Aside from Chapter 2.16, Purchasing Policy, it has been a number of years since the last comprehensive review of Title 2.
 Similarly, the District's Investment Policy, which is independent of the Code, was last revised in 2006 via adoption of Resolution No. 714.
 Over the past year the Investment Committee has discussed a number of independent topics within the Fiscal Management Policies and Investment Policy that the Board of Commissioners may wish to consider policy revision to.
 With the current Finance Manager's retirement anticipated this July, it is timely to discuss current policies and the impacts of potential revisions at this time.
-Attached are both policy documents, with Investment Committee comments provided in redline/strikeout to facilitate Board discussion and gain direction on which, if any, revisions the Board wishes to pursue more formally.
+A work session was held on February 10; however, not all staff-proposed revisions/discussions on the Fiscal Management Policies were able to be discussed within the allotted time.
+As a result, this second work session has been scheduled to complete the discussion.
+Attached are the Fiscal Management Policies, which have been updated to incorporate Board discussion from the February 10 work session (through Section 2.10.8).
+Also attached, per discussion during the February 10 work session, is a summary of neighboring water utilities' allowances for reductions of amount due associated with water leaks.